micropython/micropython/docs/design_guide.rst

 Regardless of how the attribute is implemented, it should have a short description of what state it represents including the type, possible values and/or units.
-It should be marked as ``(read-only)`` or ``(write-only)`` at the end of the first line for attributes that are not both readable and writeable.
+It should be marked as ``(read-only)`` or ``(write-only)`` at the end of the first line for attributes that are not both readable and writable.

 Instance attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~